shaktish/cloud-bees-ui-assessment/README.md

 # Vite React Application

-This is a simple React application built with Vite that displays detailed information for a selected user.
+This is a simple React application built with Vite that serves as a user interface for fetching and displaying user data.
+The application consists of two main screens: the User List screen and the User Profile screen.

 ## Getting Started